evgeniyarbatov/gpx-map/README.md

 # GPX Map

-Display GPX track on the map to allow studying route details.
+Render GPX track segments on the map to allow studying route details.

-Useful for long and unfamiliar GPX tracks with details that are hard to see from the bird's eye view.
+Useful for long and unfamiliar GPX tracks when details that are hard to see from the bird's eye view.

-Rendering of maps is implemented with https://openlayers.org

 ## How to use